danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 * With `value` supplied, said `value` is evaluated.
 If it evaluates to void, then evaluation fails (terminating the runtime).
 Otherwise, the evaluated value becomes the initially-bound value of the variable.

-#### `voidable` &mdash; `@voidable{value: expression}`

-* `value: expression` &mdash; Expression node.

-This represents a "voidable" expression as part of an actuals list to a `call` node. `voidable` nodes are not valid anywhere else.

-When a `voidable` is evaluated, the inner expression is evaluated.
-If that results in a value (not void), then the value becomes the result of the outer evaluation.
-If the inner expression yields void, then this causes the function call that the node is part of to immediately yield void, instead of continuing to evaluate.